Adult Basic Education (ABE) Program

 - are 17 or 18 years of age and out of public school for at least one year

 UFV's Adult Basic Education (ABE) program has two levels:

 Adult Basic Education can help you complete high school and earn your Adult Graduation Diploma (Adult Dogwood).
 Courses can also be used to meet university program prerequisites.

 Adult Basic Education University Preparation is designed to help you get ready for university studies and meet entrance requirements for your chosen program.
 As an ABEUP student, you can enroll in up to 3 first-year university courses while taking upgrading classes.

 Students applying to an ABE program may need to take an assessment to measure reading, writing, and math skills.
 Completing the assessment helps place students at a course level that's comfortable and meets their skill level.
 A UUP instructional assistant can review your high school transcript and let you know if you need to take an assessment.

 Courses are offered at the Abbotsford, Chilliwack, and Hope campuses and meet the BC Ministry of Education guidelines.

-Funding is available for those who qualify for the Adult Upgrading Grant through UFV Financial Aid and Awards.
+Funding is available for those who qualify for the Adult-Upgrading-Grant-Application through UFV Financial Aid and Awards.